 Planting & spacing

-Dry planting manually using Panga, Jembe or ox-plough at 4-5cm deep, at a seed rate of 1.5-3 kg/acre for hybrids and inbred varieties respectively.
-Planting should be completed at least one week before onset of the rains.
-This will involve planting 1-2 seeds per hole at inter-row spacing of 90 to 120 and intrarow spacing of 60 to 30 cm respectively.
+Dry planting manually using Panga, Jembe, or ox-plough at 4-5cm deep, at a seed rate of 1.5-3 kg/acre for hybrids and inbred varieties respectively.
+Planting should be completed at least one week before the onset of the rains.
+This will involve planting 1-2 seeds per hole at an inter-row spacing of 90 to 120 and interrow spacing of 60 to 30 cm respectively.

 Thinning involves the removal of excess seedlings to achieve an ideal plant population.
 Do it at 3 weeks after emergence to have 1 or 2 plants only per hole.

 Weeding is the removal of weeds.
-Do it at second (2nd) weeks after germination and second time at the end of eighth (8th) week.
-Application of postemergence herbicide twice will maximize on cotton yields.
+Do it at the second (2nd) week after germination and the second time at the end of the eighth (8th) week.
+Application of postemergence herbicide twice will maximize cotton yields.

-Herbicides for weed control include the Round up (Glyphosate), Diuron (Diurex), Paraquat Dichloride (Gramoxone), among others.
+Herbicides for weed control include Round Up (Glyphosate), Diuron (Diurex), and Paraquat Dichloride (Gramoxone), among others.

 Soil fertility management

 You are encouraged to apply both organic and inorganic fertilizers.
-The type and amount being dependent on soil test results.
+The type and amount are dependent on soil test results.
 Do a soil analysis once every 3-5 years.